Ĉu vi parolas Esperanton?

 Who Speaks the Esperanto Language?
 Where Do They Speak Esperanto?

-Since it was created, over 2 million people in 120 countries have learned Esperanto!
-However, these numbers could be higher because it is hard to estimate the number of people who speak the Esperanto language.
+Since its creation, over 2 million people in 120 countries have learned Esperanto!
+However, these numbers could be higher because estimating the true number of Esperanto speakers is hard.
 It’s also difficult to know where in the world they live.

-It certainly isn’t one of the most spoken languages in the world, but through the years, a handful of prominent people have doubled as Esperantists.
-They include Jules Verne (French author), Leo Tolstoy (Russian author), Pope John Paul II (Polish), Ho Chi Minh (Vietnamese politician), William Shatner (Canadian actor), and George Soros (Hungarian-American investor).
+While Esperanto is certainly not one of the most spoken languages in the world, it has still made a mark on history and culture throughout the years.
+A handful of prominent people have doubled as Esperantists since the language was invented, including Jules Verne (French author), Leo Tolstoy (Russian author), Pope John Paul II (Polish), Ho Chi Minh (Vietnamese politician), William Shatner (Canadian actor), and George Soros (Hungarian-American investor, who considers it his native language).

-Relatively new inventions, like the internet, are helping this somewhat obscure language grow in popularity.
+Thanks to the internet, this somewhat obscure language is experiencing a surge in popularity.
 According to the BBC, 1 million people have tried to pick up the invented language using a popular learning app.

 1. It’s an international language

-And that’s a good reason.
+And that’s a great reason.
 Esperanto doesn’t belong to a people or nation.
 But it does belong to a community of people.
-They have freely chosen it to communicate, not with their neighbors or workmates, but with people scattered around the four corners of the earth.
+They have freely chosen it to communicate, not with their neighbors or workmates, but with people scattered all around the world!

-As we mentioned above, the original concept was to create a universal language to overcome the language barrier.
-Language barriers impede communities in their ability to understand each other.
-These limitations stop worldwide discussions on the same subjects from happening.
-If everyone spoke the same universal language, we would be able to have a better view of the social, cultural, and political issues which concern us all.
+As we mentioned above, the original concept was to create a universal language to overcome global language barriers.
+Language barriers impede our ability to understand one another.
+If everyone was able to speak a common universal language, we would be able to better communicate about the social, cultural, and political issues that concern us all.

 How to learn any language